A federal judge rejects Tennessee's anti-drag law as too broad and vague

 How lawmakers defined drag shows

 Yet the actual word "drag" doesn't appear in the statute.
-Instead lawmakers changed the definition of adult cabaret in Tennessee to mean "adult-oriented performances that are harmful to minors."
-Furthermore, "male or female impersonators" were classified as a form of adult cabaret, akin to strippers and topless, go-go and exotic dancers.
+Instead lawmakers changed the state's definition of adult cabaret to mean "adult-oriented performances that are harmful to minors."
+Furthermore, "male or female impersonators" were classified as a form of adult cabaret, akin to strippers or topless dancers.

-Lee quickly signed off on the statute and it was set to take effect April 1.
-However, to date, the law has never been enforced because Parker sided with the group that filed the lawsuit challenging the statute in March and temporarily blocked the law.
+The governor quickly signed off on the statute and it was set to take effect April 1.
+However, to date, the law has never been enforced because the federal judge had sided with the group that challenged the statute in March, and he temporarily blocked the law.

-"The word 'drag' never appears in the text of the (law).
-But the Court cannot escape that 'drag' was the one common thread in all three specific examples of conduct that was considered 'harmful to minors,' in the legislative transcript," Parker wrote.

-Parker used an example of a female performer who wore an Elvis Presley costume and mimicked iconic musician could be at risk of punishment under the drag law because they would be considered a "male impersonator."

-According to the complaint, Republican state Rep. Chris Todd and Republican state Sen. Ed Jackson helped lead an effort last year to block a drag show at a park in Jackson, west of Nashville, as part of a Pride festival.
-Todd later confirmed that he had not seen the performance, but nevertheless pursued legal action to stop the show.
-Organizers eventually reached a settlement to hold the event indoors with an age restriction.
+Parker also cited how the law's sponsor, Republican state Rep. Chris Todd, had previously helped lead an effort to block a drag show in his district before introducing the drag ban proposal.
+Todd later confirmed that he hadn't seen the performance, but nevertheless pursued legal action to stop the show and the event was held indoors with an age restriction.

-That incident, along with other Republican lawmakers citing their objections to drag shows in their hometowns, were used as examples by Parker as reasons that the anti-drag law was "geared towards placing prospective blocks on drag shows—regardless of their potential harm to minors."
+This incident was among the several reasons to believe that the anti-drag law was "geared towards placing prospective blocks on drag shows — regardless of their potential harm to minors," Parker wrote.

-"Whether some of us may like it or not, the Supreme Court has interpreted the First Amendment as protecting speech that is indecent but not obscene," the judge wrote.

-The Tennessee drag law marks the second major proposal targeting LGBTQ+ people passed by state lawmakers this year.
+The drag law marks the second major proposal targeting LGBTQ+ people passed by Tennessee lawmakers this year.
 Lee signed into law GOP-backed legislation banning most gender-affirming care, which is being challenged in court.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.